Investors swamp IPO for K-Pop band BTS management label, prices at top of range | MarketScreener

 Big Hit reported a 49.7 billion won ($42.4 million) profit for the first half of 2020 as its online concert and merchandise sales on the Weverse app more than offset event cancellations during the COVID-19 pandemic.

+The IPO will make the seven BTS members multimillionaire stockholders, as Big Hit CEO Bang Si-hyuk in August gave them 68,385 shares each, worth nearly $7.9 million at the issue price.

-The IPO will raise 962.6 billion won ($820 million) through the offer of 7.13 million new shares.
-It is the biggest South Korean IPO since Celltrion Healthcare raised 1 trillion won in 2017.
+The firm will raise 962.6 billion won ($820 million) through the offer of 7.13 million new shares, the biggest South Korean IPO since Celltrion Healthcare raised 1 trillion won in 2017.

 The pricing values Big Hit at about 4.8 trillion won, taking into account common shares plus redeemable preferred shares that will be converted into common shares upon the IPO.

-With plenty of liquidity in the market, some analysts predict gross bids from retail investors could hit 100 trillion won ($85 billion), making it South Korea's hottest initial public offering.
+With plenty of liquidity in the market, some analysts predict gross bids from retail investors could hit 100 trillion won ($85 billion).

 The central bank is watching the offer closely as a massive oversubscription for shares could send ripples through short-term money markets.

-Big Hit is expected to list on the KOSPI <.KS11> on Oct.
+Institutional and retail investors' subscriptions are due on Oct.
+5-6 and Big Hit is expected to list on the KOSPI on Oct.
 15.

 By Joyce Lee